hputnam/Meth_Compare/analyses/Meth_Compare_Pipeline.md

 ```
 ---

-#ran the code below and it generated no output indicating raw Fastq files on Gannet and Mox are identical
-`diff <(cut -d' ' -f1 /gscratch/scrubbed/sr320/froger-raw/00_fastq/md5sum_list.txt) <(cut -d' ' -f1 /gscratch/scrubbed/strigg/analyses/20200311/md5sum.txt)`

-Trimmed data on Mox - from where trimming was performed
+**Trimmed data on Mox - from where trimming was performed**
+`/gscratch/scrubbed/strigg/analyses/20200311/RRBS/FASTQC`

 ```
 #RRBS: